stormckey/volo-mini-redis/README.md

 `test_AOF|master_slave|cluster|multi|watch.sh` is used to test each the functions of the server.
 `test_all.sh` will run all the tests.

+change src/arg.rs to set the proper default port for client and server.
+Now all 8000

 ## Features

 - Graceful Exit
 - Transaction

 For more info, please read the ppt.